Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Kenya?

 5G depends on the Kenyan network the eSIM rides and whether the plan includes it.
 Safaricom has the broadest 5G build-out and Airtel is expanding its own, while Telkom has not yet launched 5G.
 Coverage is concentrated around Nairobi, Mombasa and other towns rather than the reserves.
-Simscanner does not yet publish a verified per-brand 5G figure for Kenya; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Kenya in the speed section.

 How do I activate an eSIM before arriving in Kenya?